HsuTing/convert2geojson/README.md

 - Now, this program just can transform `json` to `geojson`.
 - Only point in `json` can be transform.
+- Same field name shoulde be in array.
+- Can not use config.

 ## License